 First, many bacteria and viruses are contagious and easily passed from person to person (a lesson we learned during the pandemic).
 The more time we spend indoors—in closer quarters—the easier it is for germs to spread.
 Second, some of these viruses thrive in lower temps.
 As the weather cools off, the conditions are more ideal for bacteria and viruses to grow and replicate.

-Food As Medicine: Boost Your Immune System
+Food as Medicine: Boost Your Immune System

 Keep in mind that it’s not just those with chronic conditions who are at risk for getting sick during the fall and winter.
 Anyone who spends more time indoors is at higher risk for catching various germs.
 Wash your hands often, keep non-toxic hand sanitizer in your bag, and if you prefer, wear a mask—especially during travel.
 Beyond that, keep a well-stocked fridge and pantry.
 After all, food is one of the most powerful (and accessible) ways to boost your immune system.
-Including, the best soups when sick.

 Furthermore, consider a daily turmeric latte (loaded with anti-inflammatory compounds!), an adrenal cocktail to support your nervous system, and healthy fats to boost your body’s immune response.
 Stable blood sugar and staying hydrated are also instrumental!